Registration and Records

 In Case of Emergency (ICE) Contact Information Policy

-In accordance with federal regulations, The College at Brockport requires individuals to provide the institution with an emergency contact in case the person cannot be located.
+In accordance with federal regulations, SUNY Brockport requires individuals to provide the institution with an emergency contact in case the person cannot be located.

 In-Progress (PR) Grades